 The Bowers Museum in Santa Ana isn't a traditional art museum, although they do exhibit art.
 Most of their exhibits are more of an ethnographic take on art.
 The permanent collection includes California Indian and other Native American art, pre-Columbian art, Asian and Pacific Islands art and art from Africa.
 They also host major traveling exhibits, such as the Terra Cotta Warriors.

 The Annenberg Space for Photography in Century City is a relatively small space, but you could spend many hours perusing photo exhibits.
 Although fine art photography is not the focus of the Annenberg Space, and you might equally well find stunning landscapes or grisly images of war and famine, the art of photography is definitely in evidence.

 Every major city has a Van Gogh and a Renoir, but only LA has the Museum of Neon Art in Glendale.
 The Museum of Neon Art also hosts nighttime neon art tours of Los Angeles.

 The Craft and Folk Art Museum, on Museum Row across from LACMA, takes a broad view of folk art as "all art made in a cultural and social context."
 So don't expect to be limited to African wood carvings and Hmong needlework, although they are part of the collection.
 Exhibits might feature furniture, textiles, musical instruments, tattoo art or any manner of human creation.

-The UCLA Hammer Museum in Westwood, next to the UCLA campus, features rotating exhibits from their collections which range from French masters to historic political art and graphic design to contemporary artists of the last decade with emphasis on Southern California artists.
+The UCLA Hammer Museum in Westwood, next to the UCLA campus, features rotating exhibits from their collections which range from French masters to historic political art and graphic design to contemporary artists of the last decade with an emphasis on Southern California artists.
 The Museum's sculpture garden is actually on the UCLA campus.
 The Hammer Museum is known for having one of the best art bookstores in the country.

 The Pacific Asia Museum is a compact museum in Pasadena featuring arts and crafts from Asia and the Pacific Islands.
 The museum may be closed due to renovations so check with the website updated information.